 ]]>

-https://nextstepseo.co/blog/2025/05/seo-basics-keywords-meta-tags-alt-text-and-indexing-explained/feed/ 0 326
+https://nextstepseo.co/blog/2025/05/seo-basics-keywords-meta-indexing/feed/ 0 326

 DIY SEO in 2026 for Small Businesses: Why Now Is the Time to Take Control of Your Website https://nextstepseo.co/blog/2025/05/diy-seo-for-small-businesses/?utm_source=rss&utm_medium=rss&utm_campaign=diy-seo-for-small-businesses https://nextstepseo.co/blog/2025/05/diy-seo-for-small-businesses/#respond Sat, 10 May 2025 11:01:02 +0000 https://nextstepseo.co/?p=292 Search engine optimization (SEO) isn’t just for tech wizards or big-budget marketing agencies anymore.
 In 2026, more small businesses are realizing the power—and practicality—of doing SEO themselves.
 Whether you’re a solopreneur, part of a lean marketing team, or just tired of paying monthly retainers without clear results, it might be time to take SEO into […]